Github-Shashank/Assembly-Simulator/README.md

 ### Step 1: Write Code in High or Low level language
 - Use `Compiler.py` to write Python-style code for high level language
-- Skip to Step 3 for loe level language
+- Skip to Step 3 for low level language

 ### Step 2: Generate Assembly Code
 - Click **"Print Assembly Code"**